King George's Playing Fields

 King George’s Playing Fields transformation includes a new pavilion, splash pad, adventure play, cafe, changing facilities and sensory room.

-Visitors are advised that parking is limited during the construction period.
-Please walk, cycle or use public transport to access the park where possible.
+Parking is limited during the construction period.
+You should walk, cycle or use public transport to access the park where possible.

 - Reception with cafe